egorgrodno/sort-visualization/README.md

 Run `$ yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Todos
+## Supported algorithms

-- Add theming support
-- Animations
+- Bubble Sort
-- Coctail sort
+- Cocktail Sort
-- Selection sort
+- Insertion Sort
-- Merge sort
+- Merge Sort
-- Quick sort
+- Quick Sort
-- Bogo sort
+- Selection Sort